-To ensure maximum data integrity and performance, use three or four different physical volumes for each server instance.
-Three volumes can be used for all instances hosted on one server machine, but using three or four volumes per instance reduces the chance of hardware failure affecting more than one instance.
-The hx prefix is used to indicate Helix volumes (your own naming conventions/standards can be used instead).
+To ensure maximum data integrity and performance, use three different physical volumes for each server instance.
+Three volumes can be used for all instances hosted on one server machine, but using three volumes per instance reduces the chance of hardware failure affecting more than one instance.

-- Perforce metadata (database files), volumes 1 & 2: Use the fastest volume possible, ideally RAID 1+0 on a dedicated controller with the maximum cache available on it.
-These volumes default to /hxmetadata1 and /hxmetadata2.
-Having two means we can swap online and offline database just by switching a couple of links.
-It is fine to have these both pointing to the same physical volume. - Journals and logs: Use a fast volume, ideally RAID 1+0 on its own controller with the standard amount of cache on it.
-This volume is normally called /hxlogs.
-If a separate logs volume is not available, put the logs on the hxmetadatal volume. - Depot data, archive files, scripts, and checkpoints: Use a large volume, with RAID 5 on its own controller with a standard amount of cache or a SAN or NAS volume.
+- Perforce metadata (database files): Use the fastest volume possible, ideally RAID 1+0 on a dedicated controller with the maximum cache available on it.
+This volume is normally called /metadata. - Journals and logs: Use a fast volume, ideally RAID 1+0 on its own controller with the standard amount of cache on it.
+This volume is normally called /logs.
+If a separate logs volume is not available, put the logs on the metadata volume. - Depot data, archive files, scripts, and checkpoints: Use a large volume, with RAID 5 on its own controller with a standard amount of cache or a SAN or NAS volume.
 This volume is the only volume that must be backed up.
 The backup scripts place the metadata snapshots on this volume.
 This volume can be backed up to tape or another long term backup device.
-This volume is normally called /hxdepots.
+This volume is normally called /depotdata.